 - 1. Possess a qualifying immigration status; - 2.
-Have been in the United States eight months or less (except for asylee(s) and victim(s) of trafficking, for whom the eight month clock begins as of the date they are granted asylum or certified as a victim of trafficking, respectively); - 3.
+Have been in the United States 12 months or less for individuals who have a date of eligibility on or after 10/01/2021 or eight months or less for individuals with a date of eligibility on or before 09/30/2021; - 3.
 Be a resident of Wisconsin: - 4.
 Be ineligible for a W-2 paid placement, and not be receiving Supplemental Security Income (SSI) or Kinship Care; - 5.
 Not have quit a job or refused a job offer within the 30 days prior to application; - 6.
 Comply with employment and training requirements; - 7.
 Not be enrolled as a full-time student in higher education; and - 8.
 Not be enrolled in the Matching Grant program.